Alexandria-Ransom/Galaxy_DECALS_10/README.md

 user clicks our button -users see's image that was selected user see's the prediction that the model made (class of image) Randomly select 50 image where 5 belong to each of the 10 classes : this is through sampling

+# Results: The project's final score received 42 %.
+Why did we get that score, what can we do to improve the score ?
+* Orginally , we made the images smaller in the pre-processing stage.
+We could have used bigger images
+* Another reason, we could actually try gray scaling.
+The color difference can be an upside factor when identifying shapes and patterns
+* Adding ensemble modeling with traditional classification models (through boosting)
+* Introduce transfer learning: This is where we introduce pre-trained models as the starting point that allows rapid progress or improved performance.
+* Increase our epochs in our basic neural network from 20 to intervals of +25, +100. (within constraints of budget in project planning questions)
+* Switch our optimizers from Adam to Gradient Descent, add sigmoid as a non- linear function(adds non-linearity to our function)
+*  In the CNN, increase filter size from 32 to 64.
+Every layer of filters is there to capture patterns, edges, corners, dots, etc.